 For any enquiries please contact the Event Director, Oliver Paton. firstname.lastname@example.org 07531 930 808.

+The full route is roughly 82km long and comprises of 4 timed stages.
 Stage 1 and 3 will be timed climbs over a mixture of fire roads and technical single track.
 Stage 2, the timed descent will fire you down the hill, mixing it up by diverting you in and out of fast and flowing single track.

-You will then head back to the event village, where we will allow you time to refuel and pit stop before you climb the hill behind the event village.
+You will then head back to the event village, where we will allow you time to refuel before you climb the hill behind the event village.
 A short climb traversing around the hill taking in the views of Machynlleth before you attack the final descent.
 We have saved the best for last!
 Fast and furious down the open hillside before diving into the woods hitting up every type of terrain possible.
 We then fire you into the finishing arena for a final lung burning short sprint across the finish line.
 Where you will be met with cheers from the crowd, live timing for your race result, potentially the hot seat and a cold beer!

 Be cool, have fun and enjoy the ride.
 Those are the rules!
 For those of you who need things spelled-out, here you have it…